mmccall0813/BetterFortniteRPC/readme.md

 can also scrobble to last.fm so you can track how many times you failed that fc and had to restart. (see config.json for setup)

+also has optional analytics, which are sent to a public discord bot for statistics and stuff

 ## running

 requires [nodejs](https://nodejs.org/en/download/prebuilt-installer)